OpenSDN-io/docs/contributing-to-opensdn/writing-style/headings.rst

 Readers use the table of contents or scan through the headings to find the required content.
 Therefore, headings must reflect the information that the readers search.
-The Tungsten Fabric documentation includes the following types of
+The OpenSDN documentation includes the following types of
 headings:

 * Section titles